Entanglement Spheres and a UV-IR connection in Effective Field Theories: Implications for Effective Field Theories

 Effective field theories provide a powerful technique for computing low-energy processes in systems with hierarchies in their energy spectrum.
 The lore is that the predictions of an EFT (valid below some momentum scale $\Lambda$) can systematically reproduce those of the full theory (UV-complete) when the IR degrees of freedom and symmetries match.
 When the full theory is known, local counterterms in the EFT are determined by matching matrix elements computed in both theories.
 The results of lattice calculations of the negativity discussed in the previous sections indicate that the behaviors of distillable entanglement and separability at long distances of a massless non-interacting scalar field are determined by high-momentum modes of the field, with the radius of the entanglement sphere determined by the UV cutoff.
 In particular, the exponentially-small negativity between regions of vacuum is lost beyond some dimensionless separation determined by the maximum momentum mode allowed by the lattice spacing, $\pi/a$.
 However, this feature is generic for any low-energy EFT valid up to some momentum scale $\Lambda$.
 The higher the EFT cut off, the larger the separation between regions of the EFT vacuum that remain entangled.

-The lattice and other abrupt cutoffs in momentum space lead to a well defined distance, beyond which regions of the vacuum state are separable.
-Other regulators can be used to render EFT computations finite by implementing a form factor in momentum or position space, for instance, Pauli-Villars (PV) or dimensional regularization (dim.\ reg.).
+The lattice and other abrupt cutoffs in momentum space lead to a well-defined distance, beyond which regions of the vacuum state are separable.
+Other regulators can be used to render EFT computations finite by implementing a form factor in momentum or position space e.g., Pauli-Villars (PV) or dimensional regularization (dim.\ reg.).
 These provide smooth modifications of perturbative Feynman diagrams, that furnish finite loop diagrams, along with associated counterterms that depend upon the PV mass or the dim.\ reg.\ scale, $\mu$.
-As calculations that can be compared with experiment are independent of the choice of regulator and renormalization scheme, it is the UV-completion of the theory, if there is one, that will determine the behavior of negativity at long-distances.
+As calculations that can be compared with experiment are independent of the choice of regulator and renormalization scheme, it is the UV-completion of the theory that will determine the behavior (vanishing or otherwise) of negativity at long-distances (see Appendix~\ref{app:dispersion}).
 In this way, precision studies of the large-scale entanglement in the quantum vacuum can probe short-distance physics.
 However, the precise translation of such entanglement studies into constraints on, for instance, beyond the standard model (BSM) physics, remains to be explored.